 The RED DSMC2 is the RED camera body and camera brain, which houses the image sensor and the advanced computing components.

 RED have some specialized versions of this body/brain, including Michael Bay’s "Bayhem" Helium 8K.
-They also the monochrome version, which allows you to capture black & white footage with enhanced resolution and light sensitivity due to the omission of color data.
+They also have the monochrome version, which allows you to capture black & white footage with enhanced resolution and light sensitivity due to the omission of color data.

 One thing RED wants you to keep in mind is that their DSMC2 Brain does not have a DC IN power port.
 This means you’ll be required to purchase a power module or port expander to power the camera.